franciscoSebastiano/scooter-data-manager/README.md

 # IDE usage

-Go to line 180 of main-scoot-ide.py and define the folder path as the path to your folder of heic scooter images.
+Go to line 184 of main-scoot-ide.py and define the folder path as the path to your folder of heic scooter images.
+Input the full path, not just the relative path.
 Run the program and it should work.

 # command prompt usage